4th of July Smoke Bomb Photoshoot: 15 Ideas That'll Blow Up Your Feed

 The Shot: Pregnant subject cradles her belly with both hands.
 An assistant holds blue and red smoke on either side, creating a patriotic frame around the bump.

-Why It Works: Summer babies and July 4th maternity photos are trending hard.
+Why It Works: Summer babies and July 4th maternity photos are popular for a reason.
 The smoke adds drama without the subject needing to hold anything.
 See our full 4th of July maternity guide for more variations.

 Settings: f/2.8, 1/500s, ISO 200.